Dr Justine Kluk helps us figure out which sunscreen we should be using

 Hyperpigmentation of the skin is extremely common.
 It can be hormonal in nature (known as melasma) or the result of an injury or acne.
 Whatever the cause, these dark marks can be exacerbated by exposure to UV light, as well as High Energy Visible Light (HEV), e.g. blue light.

-These richly coloured pigments offer natural protection against HEV and will be present in any tinted sunscreen or powder, so you might want to consider choosing a tinted sunscreen, or applying a tinted powder as an additional step over an untinted sunscreen undern
+These richly coloured pigments offer natural protection against HEV and will be present in any tinted sunscreen or powder, so you might want to consider choosing a tinted sunscreen or applying a tinted powder as an additional step over an untinted sunscreen.

 Some people struggle to pick a sunscreen because their skin reacts to specific ingredients in skincare, or because their skin is sensitive in general.

 Certain chemical UV filters in sunscreens can sometimes cause sensitivity of the skin (itching, stinging, redness etc.), or sting the eyes when applied around that area.
-It is also possible to be allergic to ingredients in your sunscreen, whether that is a UV filter or fragrance or even a preservative.
+It is also possible to be allergic to ingredients in your sunscreen, whether that is a UV filter, fragrance or even a preservative.

-The term “hypoallergenic” is often used to indicate that a product causes fewer reactions, however use of this term is not regulated so it doesn’t always follow that the product in question will be well tolerated by users with sensitive skin or eyes.
+The term “hypoallergenic” is often used to indicate that a product causes fewer reactions, however, the use of this term is not regulated so it doesn’t always follow that the product in question will be well tolerated by users with sensitive skin or eyes.

 As a general rule, if sensitivity tends to be a problem for you, consider opting for a formula with mineral filters as these are generally better suited to more sensitive skin types.
 However, there are also plenty of formulas on the market containing chemical filters that are specifically tested on sensitive skin.
 Eucerin, Bioderma and SVR Laboratories are some examples of brands that do this type of tolerance testing.

-If you are looking for a sunscreen to help beat dark marks, Eucerin Pigment Control SPF 50 is my most recommended.
+If you are looking for sunscreen to help beat dark marks, Eucerin Pigment Control SPF 50 is my most recommended.
 It is invisible on application, leaves no white cast and includes Eucerin's own patented Thiamidol , making it great for those with hyperpigmentation.
-I think it’s also a great base for make-up application, it's scent free and doesn’t block pores!
+I think it’s also a great base for make-up application, it's scent-free and doesn’t block pores!

-Thank you Farmer have a great range of sun screens if you are keen for an invisible finish.
-They spread well and do not leave a white cast, whilst leavy a rather dewy complexion.
+Thank you Farmer have a great range of sunscreens if you are keen for an invisible finish.
+They spread well and do not leave a white cast, whilst leaving a rather dewy complexion.
 I’d recommend this range for normal, or combination skin types.
 We recommend the Project Water Sun Screen SPF 50

 The texture of the Daily Defense Face Mousse is not only fun but purposeful.
 Every bottle outlines how much mousse to apply, which is great for knowing you're using enough to be fully protected.
 The texture is lightweight, invisible on the skin and sinks into the skin rapidly.
 Although quick drying, I always feel very hydrated, and it is another great base for makeup.